va3wam/va3wam.github.io/_pages/about.md

 This site does not use log files.

 ### Cookies and Web Beacons
-When you visit this site “convenience” cookies may be stored on your computer but I am *not* putting them there.
-I simply call this out because I cannot vouche for what Github is doing.
+When you visit this site “convenience” cookies may be stored on your computer but I am not putting them there.
+I simply call this out because I cannot vouche for what Github may be doing.

 Third-party advertisers may also place and read cookies on your browser and/or use web beacons to collect information.
 This site has no access or control over these cookies.
 You should review the respective privacy policies on any and all third-party ad servers for more information regarding their practices and how to opt-out.